pablee06/pablo_github/README.md

 You can do so by typing "pip install pygame" in a terminal within your IDE.
 <h2>Manual</h2>
 There is not much to learn at the moment.
-Just use the arrow keys of your keyboard to fly around the screen and try to survice as long as possible.
+Just use the ARROW KEYS of your keyboard to fly around the screen and try to survice as long as possible.
+To exit the game press ESC.
 Have fun!